 Most bars will stay open until midnight or later.
 Discos, some of which don’t even open until 11 p.m., stay open until the very wee hours.
 Find suggestions on the best bars, nightclubs, discos, and more here.

-- The resort area of Lake Como, popular with the elite, can be easily reached with a local train departing from the Central station or Cordusio station.
+For example, you can visit the stunning resort area of Lake Como, which is a popular destination for the rich and famous.
+You can catch a local train from either the Central station or Cordusio station to get there.

 Since Milan is one of the fashion capitals of the world, it shouldn’t come as a surprise that it is a good place for shopping.
 There are a plethora of shops and boutiques to check out, so make sure there is some extra room in your suitcase to bring back all the goodies.